Netflix Renews ‘The Rain’ For Second Season

 The Rain‘s head writer, Jannik Tai Mosholt, was excited that the post-apocalyptic series had received such an overwhelmingly positive response from viewers.
 He also revealed that there was so much more of the story to tell and he was thankful for the opportunity to expand on the universe created in the first season of The Rain.

-Season 1 of The Rain stars Alba August (Reliance, Jordskott, and Unga Astrid), Mikkel Boe Folsgaard (A Royal Affair, The Legacy), Lucas Lynggaard Tonnesen (Tidsrejen, Department Q: The Keeper of Lost Causes), Lars Simonsen (The Bridge, Brotherhood), Sonny Lindberg (The Legacy, Anti), Jessica Dinnage (The Guilty, The Man), Lukas Løkken (One-Two-Three Now!), and Johannes Kuhnke (Force Majeure).
+Season 1 of The Rain stars Alba August (Reliance, Jordskott, and Unga Astrid), Mikkel Boe Folsgaard (A Royal Affair, The Legacy), Lucas Lynggaard Tonnesen (Tidsrejen, Department Q: The Keeper of Lost Causes), Lars Simonsen (The Bridge, Brotherhood), Sonny Lindberg (The Legacy, Anti), Jessica Dinnage (The Guilty, The Man), Lukas Lokken (One-Two-Three Now!), and Johannes Kuhnke (Force Majeure).

 Season 1 of The Rain is currently streaming globally on Netflix.